 My Excel Toolbox includes the following function to return the date of the last weekday of a given month:

-The following LET function formula (Excel 365 and 2021+) is equivalent to LastWeekdayOfMonth:
+The following LET function formula (Excel 2021 or later) is equivalent to LastWeekdayOfMonth:

-Combined with Gavin's formula (see comment below), here is the number of times a particular DayNbr occurs within a given MonthNbr and YearNbr:
+Combined with Gavin's formula from a previous version of this Tip, here is the number of times a particular DayNbr occurs within a given MonthNbr and YearNbr:

 And here is the equivalent formula using LET: